-Transforming Lives Educational Trust (TLET) is a family of academies.
+Transforming Lives Educational Trust (TLET/The Trust) is a family of academies.
 Every TLET policy is rooted in and reflects our ambitions for pupils, students and wider stakeholders alike.
-Our ambitions are to Nurture Potential, Inspire Community and Deliver Excellence.

 OUR AMBITIONS -

 As a Trust family, our shared ambitions drive everything we do, we call this 'The TLET Way'.